Product Q&A with Brandon Chu

 “It’s purposely architected to exist in a state of chaos” — that sounds like something we could benefit from understanding better.
 Can you add any more detail to how this was achieved, or point me in a general direction (ie, Netflix/Chaos Monkey)?

-The chaos as an operating principle stems from our realization that the world has operated under the assembly line model since the industrial revolution.
+The chaos as an operating principle stems from our realization that the world has operated under the assembly line model since the revolution.
 This was a good model when product development was complicated (needs 10,000 steps) like a car.
 But today, we characterize product development much more as a complex system vs a complicated one.

-The logic goes that in this world, it’s better to just act fast and focus on creating really quick feedback loops (data) to identify if something you’re doing is at least correlating to the behaviour you want to grow, and then doubling down on it, as opposed to over-planning based on a world that is changing too fast.
+The logic goes that in this world, it’s better to just act fast and focus on creating really quick feedback loops (data) to identify if something you’re doing is at least correlating to the behavior you want to grow, and then doubling down on it, as opposed to over-planning based on a world that is changing too fast.

 What’s your favorite interview question to ask a mid-level PM?
 Or a new PM?